 Connectors

 Connectors are the lines that actually join elements of the UI.
+They are the visual representation of edges.
 The Toolkit has five connector types:

 Connectors can be specified in a few different places: